Label documents

 Manually label in the Google Cloud console

-From the list of schema labels on the left side of the labeling tool, click the 'Add' symbol to select the Bounding box tool to highlight entities in the document and assign them to a label.
+From the list of schema labels on the left side of the labeling tool, select the 'Add' symbol to select the Bounding box tool to highlight entities in the document and assign them to a label.

 In the following screenshot, the EMPL_SSN EMPLR_ID_NUMBER, EMPLR_NAME_ADDRESS, FEDERAL_INCOME_TAX_WH, SS_TAX_WH, SS_WAGES, and WAGES_TIPS_OTHER_COMP fields in the document have been assigned labels.

 When you select a checkbox entity with the Bounding box tool, only select the checkbox itself, and not any associated text.
-Ensure that the checkbox entity shown on the left is either selected or de-selected to match what is in the document.
+Ensure that the checkbox entity shown on the left is either selected or deselected to match what is in the document.

-When you label parent/child entities, don't label the parent entities.
+When you label parent-child entities, don't label the parent entities.
 The parent entities are just containers of the child entities.
 Only label the child entities.
 The parent entities are updated automatically.

 When you label child entities, label the first child entity and then associate the related child entities with that line.
-You will notice this at the second child entity the first time you label such entities.
-For example, with an invoice, if you label description, it will seem like any other entity.
+You notice this at the second child entity the first time you label such entities.
+For example, with an invoice, if you label description, it seem like any other entity.
 However, if you label quantity next, you are prompted to pick the parent.

 Quick tables

 When labeling a table, it could be tedious to label each row over and over again.
-There is a very convenient tool that can replicate a row's entity structure.
+There is a very convenient tool that can replicate a row entity structure.
 Note that, this feature only works on horizontally aligned rows.

 1. First, label the first row as usual.

-2. Then, hover over the parent entity representing the row.
-Click on Add more rows.
+2. Then, hold the pointer over the parent entity representing the row.
+Select Add more rows.
+The row becomes a template to create more rows.

 3. Select the rest of the area of the table.